Restoration of four-dimensional diffeomorphism covariance in canonical general relativity: An intrinsic Hamilton-Jacobi

 \section{Abstract}

-Classical background independence is reflected in Lagrangian gen- eral relativity through covariance under the full diffeomorphism group.
+Classical background independence is reflected in Lagrangian general relativity through covariance under the full diffeomorphism group.
 We show how this independence can be maintained in a Hamilton-Jacobi approach that does not accord special privilege to any geometric structure.
 Intrinsic spacetime curvature based coordinates grant equal status to all geometric backgrounds.
-They play an essential role as a starting point for inequiva- lent semi-classical quantizations.
-The scheme calls into question WheelerÕs geometrodynamical approach and the associated Wheeler-DeWitt equation in which three-metrics are featured geometrical objects.
+They play an essential role as a starting point for inequivalent semi-classical quantizations.
+The scheme calls into question Wheeler's geometrodynamical approach and the associated Wheeler-DeWitt equation in which three-metrics are featured geometrical objects.
 The formalism deals with variables that are manifestly invariant under the full diffeomorphism group.
 Yet, perhaps paradoxically, the liberty in selecting intrinsic coordinates is precisely as broad as is the original diffeomorphism freedom.
-We show how various ideas from the past five decades concerning the true degrees of freedom of gen- eral relativity can be interpreted in light of this new constrained Hamiltonian description.
-In particular, we show how the Kucha\v{r} multi-fingered time approach can be understood as a means of introducing full four-dimensional dif- feomorphism invariants.
+We show how various ideas from the past five decades concerning the true degrees of freedom of general relativity can be interpreted in light of this new constrained Hamiltonian description.
+In particular, we show how the Kucha\v{r} multi-fingered time approach can be understood as a means of introducing full four-dimensional diffeomorphism invariants.
 Every choice of new phase space variables yields new Einstein-Hamilton-Jacobi constraining relations, and corresponding intrinsic Schr\"odinger equations.
 We show how to implement this freedom by canonical transformation of the intrinsic Hamiltonian.
 We also reinterpret and rectify significant work by B. Dittrich on the construction of `Dirac observables'.

 \keywords{Bergmann-Komar group \and intrinsic coordinates \and reduced Hamiltonian \and Hamilton-Jacobi methods}